SoccerMaster: A Vision Foundation Model for Soccer Understanding: Pretraining Dataset

-To assess the effectiveness of our automated annotation pipeline, we apply it to the official test set of the SoccerNet Game State Reconstruction~(GSR) Challenge~\cite{giancola2025soccernet2025challengesresults}, which provides a comprehensive assessment across multiple dimensions, covering athlete tracking, role classification, jersey number recognition, camera calibration, and team affiliation.
-As shown in Table~\ref{tab:performance_gsr_pipeline}, results from our pipeline outperform the leading methods, with a superior GS-HOTA score of \textbf{64.1}, demonstrating its capability to generate high-quality annotations at scale, offering a practical alternative to expensive manual labeling.
+To assess the effectiveness of \textbf{SoccerFactory}, we apply it to the official test set of the SoccerNet Game State Reconstruction~(GSR) Challenge~\cite{giancola2025soccernet2025challengesresults}, which provides a comprehensive assessment across multiple dimensions, covering athlete tracking, role classification, jersey number recognition, camera calibration, and team affiliation.
+As shown in Tab.~\ref{tab:performance_gsr_pipeline}, results from our pipeline outperform the leading methods, with a superior GS-HOTA score of \textbf{64.1}, demonstrating its capability to generate high-quality annotations at scale, offering a practical alternative to expensive manual labeling.